Quansight-Labs/quansight-labs-site/blog/2021/07/pyflyby-improving-efficiency-of-jupyter-interactive-sessions/index.md

 .. type: text
 -->

-Interruption hinder productivity more than interruption.
+Few things hinder productivity more than interruption.
 A notification, random realization, or unrelated error can derail one's train of thought when deep in a complex analysis – a frustrating experience.